-I’ve been reminiscing about my recent Twins Newborn session in the hospital, since I just finally blogged about it!
+I’ve been reminiscing about my recent Twins Newborn session in the hospital, since I loved it so much!

 Twins sessions are special, for obvious reasons.
 As photographers, we get to capture twice the cuteness.
 But I still remember getting nervous for my first ever twins session.
 One newborn is already a lot to manage – how on earth do you successfully handle two?

 But just like moms of twins learn to make it work, photographers do, too.
-I’m no expert, but I’m happy to share my top tips for photographing newborns, in a lifestyle setting.
+And I love photographing newborns in Los Angeles.
+I’m happy to share my organizational methods, and what works for me!

 Trust your workflow… x 2

 Relax and rely on your experience.
 Start with one twin and follow your traditional workflow.
 Then, plan to do the exact same thing with the second twin.